-- 1. As regards the relevance of physical geography, it can be claimed that, it has lot of relevance in present times due to its interdisciplinary nature.
-It is an interesting subject and highly useful in day-to-day life of human beings. - 2.
-Relevance of Physical geography is explained in the popularity of weather and nature programs all over the world.
-The tourism industry is highly dependent on the physical geography studies across the world.
+1. As regards the relevance of physical geography, it can be claimed that, it has lot of relevance in present times due to its interdisciplinary nature.
+It is an interesting subject and highly useful in day to day life of human beings.

+- 2. Relevance of Physical geography is explained in the popularity of weather and nature programs all over the world.
+The tourism industry is highly dependent on the physical geography studies all across the world.
 A person who goes on different exotic vacations if usually enjoys the uniqueness of the physical landscape in new places.
-With a greater insight of physical geography, we can enjoy these trips further.
-We can feel more connected with the immediate world around us.

-- 3. In addition, an understanding of physical geography can help us in building more rational opinions about important environmental issues in our country.
-Thus; it gives us the scope for becoming better citizens who can protect the best interests of our society. - 4.
-A carrier as a physical geographer is again an exciting option.
-Several excellent, wellpaying jobs can be obtained with a specialization in physical geography including environmental analysts, cultural resource managers, conservation agents, teachers, meteorologists, and landscape architects. - 5.
+With a greater insight of physical geography we can enjoy these trips further.
+We can feel more connected with the immediate world around us. - 3.
+In addition, an understanding of physical geography can help us in building more rational opinions about important environmental issues in our country.
+Thus; it gives us the scope for becoming better citizens who are capable of protecting the best interests of our society. - 4.
+A carrier as a physical geographer is again an exciting option .A number of excellent, well-paying jobs can be obtained with a specialization in physical geography including environmental analysts, cultural resource managers, conservation agents, teachers, meteorologists and landscape architects. - 5.
 By pursuing a carrier in different fields as a physical geographer, we will have to do a lot of collection, analysis and reporting of geographical data which is a highly rewarding activity. - 6.
 An understanding of the physical geography will help us in understanding our home planed in a much better way, after reading the text on physical geography.

-- It has emerged as popular subjects especially for certain industries. - It can provide rational solutions to the environmental problems. - It is coming up as an exciting carrier.
+- It has emerged as popular subjects especially for certain industries. - It is capable of providing rational solutions to the environmental problems. - It is coming up as an exciting carrier.